jpeavler/file-manager-api/README.md

 ## Todo

--Setup AWS S3 bucket
+- Setup AWS S3 bucket
--Integrate AWS S3 file storing
+- Integrate AWS S3 file storing
--Refactor database and API to accomidate S3 intergration -Integrate user accounts into database and API to allow each user to have their own list of files to use -Write tests for API
+- Refactor database and API to accomidate S3 intergration
+- Integrate user accounts into database and API to allow each user to have their own list of files to use
+- Write tests for API

 ## Instructions for Running this Project in your Localhost